seohyeonlee2020/offline-rag-chatbot/README.md

-# AgriAdvice: Offline chatbot to address the digital divide
+# AgriAdvice: Offline RAG chatbot to address the digital divide

-Sure, here's a toned-down version of the GitHub README.
-It sticks to digital access gaps in low-resource areas and the offline tech decisions, written straightforwardly.

-# Offline RAG Farming Advisor

 App for smallholder farmers needing climate-adapted advice without internet.
 Uses RAG with TinyLlama to pull answers from a document base, keeping outputs grounded.